 Think about the housing arrangement with your pet in mind.
 Dogs will require a bit of room to run around outside.
 You may want to choose a place that is convenient to taking your dog outside.
 After all, you won’t want to feel like trudging down five floors at 5am to take Rufus out to use the bathroom.
 Cats are not as needy, but they may like such features like a balcony to soak up the sun.

 Consider a pet sitter

 If you’re going to be at work long hours, consider hiring a pet sitter to take your dog out for a bathroom break while you’re at work.
+Also consider a mid-day check in for your dog while travel nursing with pets.
 Cats don’t usually require pet sitting, unless you will be out for more than a day.
 Check reputable pet sitting companies and always do a trial basis before making a firm commitment to a person or company.

 Give extra love

 Travel nursing jobs can upset pets momentarily.
 When they’re not in their normal environment, it can cause them some stress.
 Give them extra attention and love to assure them that everything’s alright.
 When your pet feels that you’re alright (and many times they can tell), he or she will feel less anxiety and more at peace.

 Travel nursing is certainly an exciting and rewarding career, and it’s even better when you can have your furry friends pack up and go with you.
 If you’re ready to embark on a travel assignment with your pet, keep these tips in mind.
 You’ll not only save on fees for a pet sitter or kennel, but you’ll also be able to stay connected with your lovable pets while you’re on assignment.